-Medical Investigation: How Did 494 Children in One Pakistani City Get HIV?
+Medical Investigation: How Did 494 Children In One Pakistani City Get HIV?

 This spring, a number of parents in Ratodero, a poor neighborhood in the city of Larkana in southern Pakistan, were worried about their children.